RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

       - Suspended Racial Discrimination Act 1975 to pass this
       - Resulted due to Wik
     - Human Rights and Equal Opportunities Commission (now known as the Australian Human Rights Commission), the Aboriginal and Torres Strait Islander Commission, etc submitted to UN that OZ gov violated CERN via Native Title Amendment Act 1998
-      - Convention on the Elimination of Racial Discrimination (‘CERD’) Article 5
+      - Convention on the Elimination of Racial Discrimination ('CERD') Article 5
         - right for Indigenous people to own property without discrimination
       - UN Declaration on the Rights of Indigenous People
         - OZ endorsed in 2009, but not enforced unless domestic